The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ## Optimizing Around Downtime

-As a Ninja, you are the melee job with the most flexibility in terms of playing around downtime, at least when the boss is still targetable but you can’t be in melee range for whatever reason.
+As a Ninja, you are the melee job with the most flexibility in terms of playing around with downtime, at least when the boss is still targetable but you can’t be in melee range for whatever reason.
 You have the best ranged options because of Ninjutsus, and the most flexibility with movement because of increased movement speed and Shukuchi.
 When you need to move out for a longer time than your GCD, you should instead of putting them into Trick attacks use your Raitons during this time and get more regular GCDs inside of Trick Attack.

 This is done because you will be using Throwing Daggers otherwise from range, which is a 120 potency attack.
 So, you move Raiton out of Tricks, which makes that Raiton do 40 less potency.
 We then gain a regular GCD instead of a Throwing Dagger to fill the void of the Raiton.
 Any regular single target GCD is at least 220 potency so before adding in the benefits on Trick to the regular GCD, we have a guaranteed gain of 60 potency -- more if we end up gaining a stronger GCD.